cefn/lauf/README.md

 Flux-based frameworks like `Redux` or `React.useReducer` will guide you to use an action type, a structured payload definition, probably an Action creator, possibly a thunk creator, with the result sent via a dispatcher to (hopefully) line up with corresponding behaviour in a reducer and probably some middleware.

 Lauf aims to avoid all this.
-Your coding style with Lauf can remain as simple, procedural, explicit and debuggable as `async`/`await`.
+Your coding style with Lauf remains simple, procedural and explicit.

-See for example the Counter app [in Typescript](./apps/counter) or [in Javascript](./apps/counter-js)
+The Counter app example [in Typescript](./apps/counter) or [in Javascript](./apps/counter-js) is made with Create-React-App.

+The Color Mixer example [in Typescript](./apps/nextjs-mixer) is made with NextJS.

+For an example of complex state management and eventing, see the Snake example [in Typescript](./apps/nextjs-snake)

 ## Primitives and Utilities